-Athletics: Pole vaulter Kendricks takes second world gold after duel with Duplantis
+Pole vaulter Kendricks takes second world gold after duel with Duplantis

 The 19-year-old encountered trouble at 5.92, failing to clear on his first two attempts.
 He remained in contention by lifting himself over the bar on his third try, prompting cheers from a pack of Swedish fans in the crowd.

+“He’s not just 19.
+He’s 19 with 10 years of pole vault experience,” Kendricks, 27, said of his Swedish rival.
+“It’s going to be harder every time, for him and for me, to go for that victory.”

-Piotr Lisek of Poland, twice a world championship medalist before, settled for bronze after failing to get over the bar at 5.97.
+Piotr Lisek of Poland, twice a world championship medallist before, settled for bronze after failing to get over the bar at 5.97.

-In a display of camaraderie, all three medalists backflipped simultaneously in celebration, drawing cheers and claps from the crowd.
+In a display of camaraderie, all three medallists backflipped simultaneously in celebration, drawing cheers and claps from the crowd.

-Reporting by Gabrielle Tétrault-Farber; editing by Clare Fallon
+Reporting by Gabrielle Tétrault-Farber; editing by Clare Fallon and Toby Davis